bcgov/learningcurator/README.md

 * "somehow" obtain the starter database (ask Allan) and copy it into db #TODO figure this out!
 * cp config/app_local.example.php to app_local.php
 * edit config/app_local.php to point to MySQL database
-* if server is setup right to point the learning-curator/webroot folder, you should be good to go
+* point server (Apache?) to learning-curator/webroot folder
 * if setting up locally, set a server variable of REMOTE_USER On Apache: